-The new, 100,000-square-foot facility in Germantown, Wis., will replace its existing metropolitan Milwaukee location in nearby Menomonee Falls, Wis.
+The new, 100,000-square-foot facility in Richfield, Wis., will replace its existing metropolitan Milwaukee location in nearby Menomonee Falls, Wis.
 Ground will be broken for the project on July 3, with an anticipated spring 2020 completion.

 “Our business has grown significantly over the last several years, putting us close to capacity at our current location,” said Mike Esser, president and CEO.
 “A new facility will not only let us continue to meet the expanding needs of our customers for years to come, but also will give us the opportunity to create a highly efficient production flow.”

 The company, formerly known as Dielectric Corp., machines and fabricates custom metal and plastic components and assemblies for a wide variety of companies, including Fortune 500 businesses.
 It serves a spectrum of industries including health care equipment, aerospace, defense industry vehicles and vessels, food processing, power distribution, and agriculture.